ddeereAMCHS/1082-Array-PairSum/README.md

 - Prompt the user for a target value
 - After you have read in all the values:
   - Print all pairs of integers in the array that sum to the target value
+    - Print the numbers in the order in which they appear in the array
+    - Do not print a pair more than once
   - If there are no pairs that sum to the target value, print "No pairs sum to `TARGET VALUE`"

 ***Example Input:***\